TheAlgorithms/Python/data_structures/binary_tree/binary_tree_traversals.md

 3. Repeat step 2.

-Conclusion: This problem involves the clasic recursive data structure (i.e. a binary tree), and the algorithm above demonstrates how a simplified solution can be reached by using a stack.
+Conclusion: This problem involves the classic recursive data structure (i.e. a binary tree), and the algorithm above demonstrates how a simplified solution can be reached by using a stack.

-If you look at the bigger picture, you'll find that the process of traversal is as followed. `Visit the left subtrees repectively from top to bottom, and visit the right subtrees repectively from bottom to top`.
+If you look at the bigger picture, you'll find that the process of traversal is as followed. `Visit the left subtrees respectively from top to bottom, and visit the right subtrees respectively from bottom to top`.
 If we are to implement it from this perspective, things will be somewhat different.
 For the `top to bottom` part we can simply use recursion, and for the `bottom to top` part we can turn to stack.

 ## Inorder Traversal